 Students must identify a mentor prior to completing the SOURCE STEM summer application.
 The SOURCE office is available for assistance in identifying a faculty mentor.
 CWRU undergraduates conducting research related to Science, Engineering, Technology or Mathematics (STEM) are eligible to apply for SOURCE STEM funding.
 Applicants must be continuing as undergraduates in Fall 2020 and awardees must be registered for Fall classes prior to beginning the summer project.
 Projects must be completed at CWRU, and/or be under the supervision of a CWRU faculty member.
+Most all applicants are working in labs of faculty (i.e. and not solitary, independent projects).
 Eligible faculty mentors include our affiliates at the Cleveland Clinic, University Hospitals, the VA Hospital, University Circle museums and other affiliated institutions.

 The SOURCE STEM program allows for reasonable and limited flexibility.
 With the project mentor's approval and SOURCE notification, students may take off 1-2 weeks during the traditional 10-week summer program and adjust their start and/or end time accordingly.
 Part-time project applications are accepted.
 Although the length of the program is flexible, awardees are expected to attend at least 8 Lunch & Learn Seminars that are offered weekly on Tuesdays and Wednesdays during the 10-week program.